 It doesn’t look like Apple is considering shipping wireless charging to its tablet line anytime soon.
 This is because when Apple was in the process of making its now-canceled Charging Mat (AirPower), it didn’t make space for the iPads, just the iPhone, Apple Watch, and AirPod case.
 Additionally, wireless charging doesn’t look feasible for tablets.

 Another reason is that the iPad is quite large, and trying to create space for it on the charging mat would mean increasing the size of the charging mat.
+Additionally the iPad has a metal back and we know that wireless charging doesn’t work with metallic materials.

 Obviously, going forward, more devices from Apple will support wireless charging — which is a cool thing.
 Which of these devices do you use?
 How has the wireless charging experience on these devices been?